Dr-AlaaKhamis/ISE518/datasets/README.md

 - **Contributions welcome!** Feel free to submit PRs to add new datasets or analysis examples.
 - **Licenses vary per dataset**—please review each source before using in academic or production settings.

----

-##  Verified Availability (Aug 2025)

-- All links—both Kaggle and external—have been manually tested to ensure active access as of August 2025.